 Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

 We sat down with the co-founder of Enterprise League to discuss the challenges of growing a startup during COVID.
-With Enterprise League, businesses can leverage partnerships with other SMEs anywhere in the world.
-Connecting with companies to collaborate on projects, share knowledge, experience, and trade products are the essence of our online platform.
+With Enterprise League, businesses can leverage partnerships with other SMEs worldwide.
+Connecting with companies to collaborate on projects and share knowledge, experience, and trade products is our online platform’s essence.

 Enterprise League – Understanding eCommerce readers, enjoy an exclusive 20% off with the code WELCOME-UEC when signing up.

 Good afternoon.
 We are here today with Atanas Georgiev – and hopefully, I didn’t kill that too severely – with Enterprise League.
 What is Enterprise League?

 Enterprise League aims to be the world’s B2B collaboration platform helping small and medium enterprises and startups collaborate more closely – through finding clients, establishing partnerships, and learning insights from each other.